Skip to content

 High Ceilings

 Painting high ceilings can seem like a daunting task.
-To be sure it’s done properly and safely, it’s always best to call a professional.
+To be sure it’s done properly and safely, it’s always best to call a professional painting company.
 The George Apap Painting team goes through monthly training to go over safety and the newest techniques to make projects like this better, safer and faster.

 Here are some of the ways we are able to paint high ceilings.
 Many of these projects, for example, are in the entryway corridors of a home.
 There are tips like using a stain blocking primer to cover flaws.
 A traditional favorite to do this is a white pigmented shellac.
 This covers eyesores like roof leaks, tobacco smoke, etc.